The great thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.

 #include

-in your Arduino project.
-Only then can you really use the functions of the new library.
+into your Arduino project.
+This is the only way you can really use the functions of the new library.

 Have fun with the project